 Taxes 2022: Here's how to get a filing extension from the IRS

 Over the past two years, the IRS extended the tax filing deadline because of the COVID-19 pandemic — giving Americans extra breathing room to wrap up their returns.
-This year, Tax Day returns to its regularly scheduled deadline, with returns due April 18.
+But this year, Tax Day returns to its regularly scheduled deadline, with returns due April 18.

 The good news?
 For those who need more time, filing for an extension is quick and straightforward.
 And it will give you until October 17, 2022, to send your tax return to the IRS.